SigmaNight/basiliskLLM/README.md

 - `AltGr+Shift+W`: take a screenshot of the current window and send the image to the active chat.
 - `AltGr+Shift+F`: take a screenshot of the full screen and send the image to the active chat.

+Note: you can also minimize the window using Alt+F4.

 ### BasiliskLLM window shortcuts

 These shortcuts work only when the BasiliskLLM window is focused.